 3. You may include within the abstract, one graphic element (e.g., a single photo, illustration, table or graph) no larger than one 8.5 x 11 page.

-4. Please submit your abstract to AACI by emailing a completed AACI CRI abstract template to email@example.com.
+4. Please submit your abstract as Word document (not a PDF file) to AACI by emailing a completed AACI CRI abstract template to firstname.lastname@example.org.
 All submitted abstracts should be ready for publication.
 Please include the first author’s last name and the abstract title in the file name.

 For example: Jones_Data_management_ work_flow_suggestions.docx

 5. The abstract due date is 5:00 PM PST on Friday, April 20, 2018.

 An abstract tells a story about how your center has addressed a clinical trials operational problem.
 Since many AACI CRI cancer centers face similar obstacles, sharing your story helps promote practices leading to better efficiency and quality at other AACI cancer centers.

 Who can submit an abstract?